 The Ashtabula River railroad catastrophe occurred on December 29, 1876, when a bridge spanning the river near the town of Ashtabula, Ohio, in the United States, failed.
 The Pacific Express train from the Lake Shore and Michigan Southern Railway crossed the bridge as it was failing.
 All parts of the train, except for the lead locomotive, fell into the river.
 The train was equipped with oil lanterns and coal-fired heating stoves which immediately burst into flames, also setting all the wooden cars ablaze.

 Unfortunately, firefighters did not move forward with extinguishing the flames, which just added to the chaos.
 Different individuals ended up having to try and pull the survivors from the wreck.
 Although there were survivors after the crash occurred, since there were no efforts to extinguish the flames, they did end up burning to death.
-Approximately 92 of the 160 passengers died this day.
+Approximately 92 of the 160 passengers died that day.
 Up until The Great Train Wreck of 1918, this rail accident was considered the worst in US history.